What To Look For In A Vehicle

 - Safety Emergency switch required by guidelines from Transport department Installed in the cabin next to driver for instant power cut off to motor.

-- Window heater/ Demister: a required and compulsory item for defogging the windscreen.
+- Window heater/ Demister: a required and compulsory item for defogging the windscreen – chat to us about options.

 - Cabling, solid and flexible conduits, shrink insulation, eyes and connections, relays (quantity 2-3), gauges.